digitalaidseattle/plymouth-housing/README.md

 1. Open the .env.local file in VSCode.
 You will need to put values in this file after the next step, so keep it open.

+1. Install supabase CLI from [here](https://supabase.com/docs/guides/cli/getting-started?queryGroups=platform&platform=linux)

 1. Initialize Supabase locally.
+You will have to do this on the local system, not in the devcontainer since supabase will run in docker on the host.

     Open a *[local terminal window](https://stackoverflow.com/questions/59815283/open-local-terminal-in-vscode-when-running-in-ssh-mode?rq=1)* from the plymouth-housing folder and run:
    ```bash
    supabase init
    ```